machinetranslate/machinetranslate.org/integration/trados.md

-2. After the plugin is installed, restart Trados Studio 2021™.
+2. After the plugin is installed, restart Trados.
 The plugin is now ready for use.